OpenOmics/metavirs/docs/usage/run.md

 # Add any missing dependencies to $PATH
 source /gs1/apps/user/rmlspack/share/spack/setup-env.sh
 export PS1="${PS1:-}"
-spack load miniconda3@4.8.2
-source activate snakemake
+spack load -r miniconda3@4.11.0/y4vyh4u source activate snakemake7-19-1

 # Step 1A.)
 Dry-run the pipeline,
 # this will display what steps will